 Ph.D., University of California, Santa Barbara, 2001

-Kirstie M. Farrar is an Associate Professor in the Department of Communication at the University of Connecticut.
+Kirstie M. Farrar is an Associate Professor and Director of Graduate Studies in the Department of Communication at the University of Connecticut.
 She also holds a research affiliation with UConn’s Center for Health Intervention and Prevention.
 Her research interests include the effects of the mass media on individuals, particularly concerning violent video games and aggression.
 Her work has appeared in the Journal of Communication, Media Psychology, Mass Communication & Society, Presence: Teleoperators and Virtual Environmentsand the Journal of Broadcasting & Electronic Media.

 - COMM 5300: Mass Communication Theory (graduate level)